The AI Capability Audit helps you decide where AI belongs in the work, what stays human-owned, and which workflow is worth improving first.

 What We Change First

 Do not redesign everything at once.
-Pick the place where a better pattern would clearly improve speed, clarity, or decision quality.
+Choose the place where a better pattern would clearly improve speed, clarity, decision quality, or reuse.

-Good candidates repeat often, create visible drag, and produce output that matters enough to deserve review.
+Good candidates repeat often, create visible drag, and produce output important enough to deserve review.

 What You Leave With